 |April 27-May 6||Chancellorsville Campaign|

 The regiment lost 4 officers and 13 enlisted men killed or mortally wounded, and 3 officers and 57 men wounded.
 Lieutenant Colonel Chapin and Captains Daniel S. Ellsworth and W.W.
-Angel were killed, Lieutenant Jackson A. Woodward was mortaly wounded, and Major Benjamin Higgins, Captains J.H.
-Lansing and Amos B. Sherwood were wounded.
+Angel were killed, Lieutenant Jackson A. Woodward was mortally wounded, and Major Benjamin Higgins, Captains J.H.
+Lansing and Amos B. Sherwood, and Lieutenant Nathan H. Vincent were wounded.

 |June||Assigned to 2nd Brigade, 1st Division, 3rd Army Corps|

-The regiment lost 5 men killed or mortally wounded and 21 wounded.
-It was commanded by Major Jacob H. Lansing.
+The regiment was commanded by Major Jacob H. Lansing.
+It lost 5 men killed or mortally wounded and 21 wounded.

 |June 11-July 24||Gettysburg Campaign|

-The regiment was commanded by Lieutenant Colonel Benjamin Higgins until he was wounded.
-Major Jacob Lansing then took command.
+The regiment was commanded by Colonel Benjamin Higgins until he was wounded by a shell in his left side on July 2 in fighting north of the Devil’s Den.
+Lieutenant Colonel Jacob Lansing then took command.
 It lost Captain John Warner and 19 men killed or mortally wounded, Lieutenants Hammond, Blanchard and Packer and 39 men wounded, and Adjutant Seeley and 3 men missing of the 286 men engaged.

 |July 5-24||Pursuit of Lee|